Mileage: 87 miles

 Highlights of the day:

 The riders are coming to terms with the fact that they can now say “only 87 miles” and after 87 miles comment that they didn’t have to work that hard.
-Some riders even tacked on 13 more miles to add another century. (because it’s there and because they can…) Their bodies have adjusted to riding day after day after day.
+The winds did indeed help but the riders are getting stronger.
+Their bodies have adjusted to riding day after day after day.
 This tour changes a person – physically and mentally.
 It’s one of the many benefits of long distance touring (with ABB, of course!).

 The day started out with a spin through a much more urban area than we’ve been used to for quite some time.
 More traffic.
 More stores.
 More restaurants.
-No cornfields!
-We did spy what I think is our first Dunkin Donuts, right next store to a Tim Horton’s.
-My inner coffee and fried dough connoisseur cried as I drove past.
-Not to worry, our second SAG was right next to a Dunkin Donuts.
-I got my first “chawk-lit frahs-tid” in weeks!
-Iced coffee was consumed.
+No cornfields.
+That was kinda new for us.
+We did see what I think was our first Dunkin Donuts.
+The iced coffee was calling but we knew that our second SAG was right next to a Dunkin Donuts.
+Iced coffee was purchased and consumed.
+The local economy was once again supported.